Float Image

 High School Sweethearts

 If you looked around New Lisbon High School in those years, you probably saw us together.
+We shared a locker together.
 We sat together.
-We shared a locker together.
+We were lab partners together.
 We studied together.
 We walked the halls together.
 We were connected at the hip.
 We would even walk to my house for lunch on school days so we could have alone time together.

 Much to my mother’s concern.
 It didn’t matter that it was Sue Ann specifically — my mom just didn’t think I should be “going with” anyone that seriously at that age.
 Like any good parent, she worried.
 She understood the risks of young love and young hormones better than I did.
 But when you’re 15 or 16 and in love, you don’t think about consequences.
 You think about the next time you’ll hold hands.
 The next hug.
 The next slow dance.
 The next kiss.

 We did all the things young couples do when they’re trying to stretch time together.
 We biked between towns.
 When we obtained our licenses to drive, we borrowed our parents’ cars whenever possible.
 Sometimes “borrowing” when my mom didn’t know about it.
 I guess that wouldn’t make it borrowing then?
 We spent all day in school together and then called each other at night.
 Our phone sat right in the middle of the living room, which made private conversations nearly impossible.
 So sometimes we’d just sit there, quietly, almost listening to each other breathe.
+Neither of us wanted to say goodbye.
 It sounds strange now.
 But back then, it felt like everything.

 We were both involved in sports; for 4 years I played football, basketball, and for one season, golf.
 She played volleyball, basketball, and softball.
 She was also a cheerleader—football and basketball.
 She had that bright smile, that natural energy.
 I was always very proud of her.